-As President of Ammonite Corrosion Engineering Inc., he manages a team of corrosion engineers and specialists focusing on creating cost effective programs and innovative client solutions for corrosion prevention and mitigation needs.
+Mr. Kielly leads our team of corrosion engineers and specialists focusing on creating cost effective programs and innovative client solutions for corrosion prevention and mitigation needs.

-During his tenure with OEL, Brian has worked on the detailed design, construction management and start-up supervision of several sweet and sour gas processing facilities and pipeline systems, including sour and sweet oil and gas batteries, gas plants, compressor stations, pipeline facilities as well as coordinating the regulatory and environmental aspects of these projects.
+Brian has worked on the detailed design, construction management and start-up supervision of several sweet and sour gas processing facilities and pipeline systems, including sour and sweet oil and gas batteries, gas plants, compressor stations, pipeline facilities as well as coordinating the regulatory and environmental aspects of these projects.
 Brian is a graduate of the Memorial University of Newfoundland, with a B.Sc.
 Degree in Mechanical Engineering and a recognized professional Engineer in Alberta (APEGA), and New Brunswick (APEGNB).

 Paul Cripps, P.Eng